autioch/movie-collector/readme.md

 ### paths
 `ffProbe` requires ffmpeg to be installed.
 By default, it expects it to be located in folder `ffmpeg` next to `app` folder.
 If it's changed, adjust the paths.

+### steps
+List of steps to run.

+#### Disabling steps
+All steps write their results to the cache folder.
+Any step can be disabled if it was at least once run.
+If the step was run, its cache will be used by other steps.

+## webApp
+After parsing video folder, it is possible to build simple web app that will allow to view the collected data.
+1. `cache/stat.json` and `cache/queryOmdb.json` must be copied into `webApp/build` folder.
+2. Run `npm run webApp` to build the data.
+Optionally `npm run webApp:watch`, `npm run webApp:production`.